 "Secret treasure hoards, undiscovered wealth... mystical places, unexplored frontiers...
 'The mysterious unknown.'
 There's magic in such words for those captivated by its spell.
 They are called 'Hunters'!"

 Gon Freecss wants to become a Hunter so he can find his father, a man who abandoned him to pursue a life of adventure.
 But it's not that simple: only one in one hundred thousand can pass the Hunter Exam, and that is just the first obstacle on his journey.
 During the Hunter Exam, Gon befriends many other potential Hunters, such as the mysterious Killua; the revenge-driven Kurapika; and Leorio, who aims to become a doctor.
 There's a world of adventure and peril awaiting, and those who embrace it with open arms can become the greatest Hunters of them all!

-Hunter x Hunter has been published in English by VIZ Media under the Shonen Jump Advanced imprint since April 5, 2005; in Spanish by Panini Comics since October 2012; and in Brazilian Portuguese by Jbc since January 2008.
+Hunter x Hunter has been published in English by VIZ Media under the Shonen Jump Advanced imprint since April 5, 2005; in Brazilian Portuguese by Jbc since January 2008; in Spanish by Panini Comics since October 2012; and in Italian by Panini Comics.

 The series has been serialized irregularly since 2006 due to Yoshihiro Togashi's health problems.